Psychiatry Training Program

 A series of teaching sessions throughout the resident’s adult outpatient rotation on patient interviewing skills, including those necessary for board examination.

-Friday mornings for one and a half hours, featuring locally and nationally recognized speakers invited to share their expertise on a number of topics.
+Tuesday mornings twice monthly, featuring locally and nationally recognized speakers invited to share their expertise on a number of topics.

 Various other didactic sessions are held in conjunction with specific rotations, including neurology; internal medicine; child and adolescent psychiatry; and rotations at the KCVA.